Types of Magic

 Curse / Hex / Jinx

-Insight via symbolic systems—tarot, runes, astrology, scrying.
+Insight through symbolic systems including tarot, runes, astrology, and scrying.

 Divination